Related Posts

 so you are suggesting that small businesses ignore the 14 BILLION look-ups that those print yellow pages brought advertisers last year??

-• Peter Grandstaff Says:
+2. Peter Grandstaff says

 No Ken, I’m not.
 I am suggesting that they should be careful not to ignore the internet as a tool for people to find their business.